Morgenrote-Team/Morgenroete-Beta/docs/0_Changelog.md

 Changes:
 - Some Technologies now improve the chances of a positive outcome of the Exotic Disease event during archaeological expeditions.
+- Reduced the AI value for unique publishing companies from 3 to 2.

 3D models:
 - Added an Arabic variant of the Publishing Industries building.